13 Surefire Ways To Make Sure Your Home Weather Station Fails And A Few Related Weather Misconceptions

 (This dramatic and violent nature of cold fronts helped to establish this strong association many people have formed between cold fronts and stormy wet weather.)

-A warm front, on the other hand, takes much longer to build up as moves much slower than a cold front.
-It is also characterised by a light, but much more sustained rainfall which can last for several hours to even days.
+A warm front, on the other hand, takes much longer to build up as it moves much slower than a cold front.
+It is also characterized by a light but much more sustained rainfall, which can last for several hours to even days.

 There is a variety of reasons for the different characteristics of the two fronts.
-There are also much more complex mechanisms at work which are responsible for the formation and behaviour of the different weather systems.
+There are also much more complex mechanisms at work that are responsible for the formation and behavior of the different weather systems.

-For the purpose of this article, it is not necessary to examine these two systems into much more detail.
-If you interested, you can read more in-depth information in this article.
+For the purpose of this article, it is not necessary to examine these two systems in much more detail.
+If you are interested, you can read more in-depth information in this article.

 Luckily there is a fairly simple answer to this complex looking question...

 They are all one and the same type of storm!

 So why all the different names.
 Luckily for this, there is also a fairly simple answer for this one, and it's all got to do with location.
 In the Northern Hemisphere, these storms are called Hurricanes, while they are called Typhoons in the Southern Hemisphere.